Ronmaestro23/RJN-Voynich-grammar/README.md

 The grammar does not require free correction of the corpus.
 However, a small number of rare forms are treated as fallback or transcription-sensitive forms.

 These forms are not used to create new grammar rules.
 They are flagged conservatively as reduced, terminal, or witness-sensitive variants.

-In particular:

-- Standalone or reduced c is retained as a conservative coupling-stem form; likely transcription-sensitive when expected coupled continuation h/p/t/k/f is absent

-- terminal `g` is treated as a rare closure/residue variant, often occurring at token endings;

-- `z` and `v` are treated as rare exceptional or transcription-sensitive boundary/variant markers.

 These forms do not break the structural grammar.
 They are retained as flags for manuscript review, witness comparison, and possible transcription uncertainty.